How to be kind to yourself

 And maybe you, lovely reader, can leave a comment below or on social media and share tips on how you learned to meditate consistently.

-Please leave me a comment so I know my mum is not the only person who reads this blog…
+Please leave me a comment on Instagram to say you read this so I know my mum is not the only person who reads this blog…

 How are you kind to yourself?
 What works for you?
 Leave a comment below (at the very bottom) or share with me on social media.